matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 Normally, locations should only be shared in encrypted rooms, meaning that they are transferred and stored end-to-end encrypted automatically.

-Clients may wish to warn users when they request to share location in an unencrypted room.
+Clients will probably want to warn users when they request to share location in an unencrypted room.

+See "Redacting shared locations" above for information about deleting shared location data.

 ## Unstable prefix